Herzog August Library: Before Augustus II: The Bibliotheca Julia

 On 5 April 1572, Julius issued the first Liberey (i.e. library) Ordinance, which is considered the official founding document of the Wolfenbüttel library.
 As early as 1571, the Duke had entrusted the church musician Leonhart Schröter with library administration duties.
 Schröter is therefore considered the first Wolfenbüttel librarian.
-The collection of the Bibliotheca Julia received new growth in 1578 through the purchase of a larger collection of manuscripts from the estate of the theologian Johannes Aurifaber, who died three years earlier, and from the inheritance of Sophia Jagiellonia and of the illegitimate son of Erich II of Brunswick-Calenberg-Göttingen.
+The collection of the Bibliotheca Julia received new growth in 1578 through the purchase of a larger collection of manuscripts from the estate of the theologian Johannes Aurifaber, who died three years earlier, and from the inheritance of Duchess Sophia Jagiellon and of the illegitimate son of Erich II of Brunswick-Calenberg-Göttingen.